ProjectRecommend/docs/design-docs/final/DesignDocument.md

 - **The MusicBrainz Client library** (libmusicbrainz) - also known as mb_client, is a development library.
   - for adding MusicBrainz's lookup capabilities to the software.
   - It supports Windows, Linux amd Mac OS X.
+- **PyQt vs Kivy**
+Given below are the key components of PyQt:

+The QtCore module contains the center non-GUI classes, including the occasion circle and Qt's flag and opening component.
+It likewise incorporates stage autonomous reflections for Unicode, strings, mapped records, shared memory, standard expressions, and client and application settings.

+The QtGui module contains most of the GUI classes.
+These incorporate various table, tree and rundown classes in view of the model–view–controller outline design.
+Likewise gave is a refined 2D canvas gadget fit for putting away a large number of things including normal gadgets.

+The QtNetwork module contains classes for composing UDP and TCP customers and servers.
+It incorporates classes that execute FTP and HTTP customers and bolster DNS queries.
+Arrange occasions are incorporated with the occasion circle making it simple to create organized applications.

+The QtOpenGL module contains classes that empower the utilization of OpenGL in rendering 3D design in PyQt applications.

+The QtSql module contains classes that coordinate with open-source and restrictive SQL databases.
+It incorporates editable information models for database tables that can be utilized with GUI classes.
+It additionally incorporates an execution of SQLite.

+Since these features are among the major requirements for our project, and a few of these are not available with kivy, we chose PyQt over kivy.

+- **Key features of MusicBrainz**
+    - MusicBrainz catches data about specialists, their recorded works, and the connections between them.
+Recorded works sections catch at any rate the collection title, track titles, and the length of every track.
+These sections are kept up by volunteer editors who take after group composed style rules.
+    - Recorded works can likewise store data about the discharge date and nation, the CD ID, cover craftsmanship, acoustic unique mark, freestyle comment content and other metadata.
+    - Other than gathering metadata about music, MusicBrainz likewise permits looking into recordings by their acoustic unique mark(finger print).
+A different application, for example, MusicBrainz Picard, must be utilized for this.

+- **scikit-learn-Implementation**
+    Scikit-learn is to a great extent written in Python, with some center calculations written in Cython to accomplish execution.
+Bolster vector machines are actualized by a Cython wrapper around LIBSVM; calculated relapse and straight bolster vector machines by a comparative wrapper around LIBLINEAR.

+- **Scikit-learn-Advantages**
+    - Responsibility to documentation and convenience

+    - Models are picked and executed by a committed group of specialists

+    - Covers most machine-learning errands

+    - scikit-learn scales to most information issues

 # 6.0 Pseudocode for components
 # 7.0 Appendices